 - Term of the grant and

-For reference, current grant reporting requirements can be viewed on the department's website.
+For reference, current grant reporting requirements can be viewed at the Department of Finance website.

 To contact the department about personal information or to make a complaint:

 For further information regarding the use of personal information as part of the program, contact Science Awards.

 The department will not accept responsibility for any misunderstanding arising from the failure by an applicant to comply with these guidelines, or arising from any discrepancies, ambiguities, inconsistencies or errors in an application.

 If an applicant discovers any material discrepancy, ambiguity, inconsistency or errors in their application, they must immediately bring it to the attention of the department by emailing the program coordinator at Science Awards.
 The department may request clarification from an applicant and allow an applicant to remedy any discrepancy, ambiguity, inconsistency or errors in an application.
 The department may consider information submitted by an applicant after the closing date for the purpose of resolving any material discrepancy, ambiguity, inconsistency or errors in an application provided that no new information has been added, which has not been referred to in the original application.
 The department’s decision will be final and will be made at its absolute discretion.